Ronchy2000/Xidian-LaTeX-Template-for-macOS/WINDOWS_README.md

 [🇨🇳 中文](#windows-使用指南) | [🇺🇸 English](#windows-user-guide)

 This template has been tested and works correctly on Windows 10/11.
-Windows users **do NOT** need to install fonts from the `Font` directory (the template automatically uses system-installed Chinese fonts).
+The Windows package already includes the `Font/` directory, and the template automatically loads those fonts without any extra installation.

 ---